-Sophie Aimon is a postdoctoral fellow at the Salk Institute in the laboratory of Terry Sejnowski, working in close collaboration with Ralph Greenspan in UCSD.
+Sophie Aimon was a postdoctoral fellow at the Salk Institute in the laboratory of Terry Sejnowski, working in close collaboration with Ralph Greenspan in UCSD and is now senior post-doc in Germany in the lab of Ilona Grunwald-Kadow at the TUM.
 She received a master’s degree in theoretical physics of complex systems from Université Paris Diderot, and did her PhD in biophysics in the Institut Curie in Paris.
 Dr. Aimon is interested in global states of activity in the brain and how the brain spontaneously shifts between these states.
 Her research focuses on characterizing activity in the brain of behaving or resting fruit flies.
 She uses a new ultra-fast microscopy technique to record the activity in the whole fly brain and works closely with theoretical neuroscientists to analyze the data and model network activity.

 “Network activity underlying various behavioral states in adult Drosophila”